-I received my PhD in Computer Science from the University of California, Irvine where I based my research on information flow tracking techniques within web browsers.
+He received his PhD in Computer Science from the University of California, Irvine, where he focused his research on information flow tracking techniques within web browsers.

-Prior to being a graduate research scholar, I received a M.Sc. and B.Sc. in Computer Science from the Technical University Graz, Austria.
+Prior to being a graduate research scholar, he received a M.Sc. and B.Sc. in Computer Science from the Technical University Graz, Austria.

 Peer Reviewed